 All told, Union’s Scholarship Banquets have generated more than $5 million for student scholarships.

-Sponsors already committed include BancorpSouth, Keith and Beverly Absher, Carl and Alice Kirkland, First Bank, The Jackson Sun, Northwestern Mutual/Rod and Amy Parker, Harry and Beth Smith, Thad and Alicia Smotherman, Gary and Susan Grisham (with Bank of Jackson) and Norm and Dale Hill, H&M Construction, TLM Associates and the TJ Network.
+Sponsors already committed include BancorpSouth, Keith and Beverly Absher, Carl and Alice Kirkland, First Bank, The Jackson Sun, Northwestern Mutual/Rod and Amy Parker, Harry and Beth Smith, Gary and Susan Grisham (with Bank of Jackson), Norm and Dale Hill, H&M Construction, TLM Associates and the TJ Network.

 Sponsorship opportunities for the 2014 event are available at all levels.
 For ticket information, including table sponsorships and individual balcony seating, contact Union’s Office of University Relations at (731) 661-5050.